circleci/circleci-docs/jekyll/_cci2/v.2.18-overview.md

 ## What's New in Release 2.18.3

 * You can now generate a Windows-based image to make available for running using the `machine` executor.
-See our VM Service guide for [instructions on building the image and making it available](h{{ site.baseurl }}/2.0/vm-service/#creating-a-windows-ami).
+See the VM Service guide for [instructions on building the image and making it available]({{ site.baseurl }}/2.0/vm-service/#creating-a-windows-ami).
 For details of using the Windows executor, see our [Executors and Images overview]({{ site.baseurl }}/2.0/executor-intro/#windows).

 ## What's New in Release 2.18